MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/support-policy-and-known-issues-for-admt.md

 **Solution**: Temporarily disable Credential Guard on the ADMT server.

 > [!IMPORTANT]
-> Please consult your security team before changing the Credential Guard configuration.
+> Consult your security team before you change the Credential Guard configuration.
 Back up the ADMT server before you make any changes.

-[Manage Windows Defender Credential Guard](/windows/security/identity-protection/credential-guard/credential-guard-manage) provides a script that disables Credential Guard.
-In addition to running the script, disable the **Computer Configuration\\Administrative Templates\\System\\Device Guard\\Secure Launch Configuration** group policy object (GPO).
-Otherwise, the computer will re-enable Credential Guard the next time it restarts.
+The [Manage Windows Defender Credential Guard](/windows/security/identity-protection/credential-guard/credential-guard-manage) topic provides a script that disables Credential Guard.
+In addition to running the script, disable the **Computer Configuration\\Administrative Templates\\System\\Device Guard\\Secure Launch Configuration** Group Policy Object (GPO).
+Otherwise, the computer will re-enable Credential Guard the next time that it starts.

 > [!NOTE]
-> On devices that run Windows Server 2022, Credential Guard is enabled when the GPO described previously is set to **Not Configured**.
+> On devices that run Windows Server 2022, Credential Guard is enabled if the GPO that's described here is set to **Not Configured**.

 ### Domain controllers can't use unconstrained delegation